nats-io/nats-connector-framework/README.md

 }
 ```

-Most plugins will require certain NATS functionality.
-For convenience a NATS Connector object is passed to the plugin after
-NATS has been initialized.
-If additional NATS functionality is required, the Connection and Connection factory can be obtained for advanced usage.
+Plugins will require certain level NATS functionality.
+For convenience, a NATS Connector object is passed to the plugin after  NATS has been initialized, making it simple to subscribe and publish messages.
+If additional NATS functionality is required beyond what is provided, the Connection and Connection factory can be obtained for advanced usage.
 ```java
 public interface NATSConnector {